nmdickson/GCfit/docs/source/ref/api.rst

 This page details the methods and classes provided by the ``GCfit`` module.

-TODO seems like the autogen is duplicating all the methods in classes
+..
+TODO this imaage needs to be updated since nested classes were split off

 .. image:: package-structure.png